higherkindness/mu-haskell/docs/docs/grpc.md

    let config = grpcClientConfigSimple "127.0.0.1" 1234 False
 -  Right client <- setupGrpcClient' config
 +  Right grpcClient <- setupGrpcClient' config
-+  let client = buildService @Service "/grpc" grpcClient args <- getArgs
++  let client = buildService @Service @"call_" grpcClient
+   args <- getArgs
 ```

 Instead of building our client directly, we need to call `buildService` (and enable `TypeApplications`) to create the actual gRPC client.
-If you don't like `TypeApplications`, it is also possible to use a combination of `ScopedTypeVariables` and something like `(Proxy :: Proxy Service)` to achieve the same result, but it's a bit more verbose and we _encourge you<sup>1</sup>_ to use `TypeApplications`  instead. 😉

-That string (or `ByteString`) as a second argument to `buildService` corresponds to the route of the service.
+There are two type arguments to be explicitly given: the first one is the `Service` definition we want a client for, and the second one is the prefix in the record (in our case, this is `call_`).
+In the case you want an empty prefix, you write `@""` in that second position.

 After that, let's have a look at an example implementation of the three service calls: